 During the last couple of years I have gotten burnt out on social media.
 There were so many accounts I was posting to and so many new ones I was invited to try, it just became too much.
 Since I started traveling nomadically, I spend a lot less time on the socials.
 Partly due to the data usage.
 I need to keep a close watch on cell data because it is expensive and we only have so much we pay for each month.
 It’s a lot more expensive than cable in a real home.
 Another reason I spend less time on social media is because I just choose to.
 I would rather be outside exploring than spending hours online.

 Last year I closed my 500px account for the second time since it began.
 It had turned into a disappointing place to share my photos.
 It was a super easy decision to close it and be done with it.

-I will continue to post to Twitter, Facebook, Google+, Instagram and Flickr.
-Flickr is on shaky grounds though as Yahoo has undergone some major changes with their company.
-I still like some of the contacts I’ve had there for a long time and enjoy sharing there.
+I will continue to post to Twitter, Facebook, Google+, and Instagram.
 Google+ is not what it was a couple of years ago either but I still have over 57K followers there and still have some good interactions and contacts.
 Only time will tell on both Flickr and Google+ but for this year, I will continue to share on them.
 With Facebook I still have an audience though it hasn’t grown like it has in the past.
 They want you to pay for promoting your page more and more so it makes it difficult for my audience to see everything I post there.
 Since a ton of people are on Facebook, it’s just smart to have an active presence there.